dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 - ML-KEM commits to the public key when computing the shared secret

 - ML-KEM is IND-CCA2 secure

+- X25519 is gap-DH secure

 - MK-KEM is collision-resistant (link to proof sketch later)

-- SHAKE/SHA3 is used as the combiner which allows us to not need an HMAC construction.
+- SHAKE/SHA3 is used as the combiner which allows us to not need an HMAC construction

-Because of these properties, unlike a generic hybrid KEM combiner of IND-CCA KEM components, X-Wing does not need to to commit to the ML-KEM ciphertext to achieve IND-CCA security.
+Because of these properties, unlike a generic hybrid KEM combiner of IND-CCA KEM components, X-Wing does not need to to commit to the ML-KEM ciphertext to achieve IND-CCA security, and as long as X25519 OR ML-KEM768 remains secure, X-Wing remains IND-CCA2 secure.

 # IANA Considerations